elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
-| if       | Conditional augment and pattern matching
 | else     | Alternative path executed in _when_ statement
 | loop     | Continue iteration _for_ from beginning
 | stop     | stop inner cycle and continue after end of cycle.
 | fail     | Create an exception, used in job to create errors
 | pass     | Clear exception and continue with next statement
-| error    | Create specific exception handler in trial block
-| other    | Create generic exception handler in trial block
-| after    | Create finalization region for trial-error block

 **Read next:** [Syntax Overview](overview.md)